illyfrancis/scribble/docs/draft.md

 #### Event processing

-With the domain model established, the processing of the incoming messages can be described in two phases.
+Given the graph based domain model, the processing of the incoming messages can be performed in steps described below.

 In the first, when the message arrives it extracts the ***transaction identifier*** with which the graph database is searched.
-If found the entity represented in the message is connected to the (Transaction Identifier) node, otherwise the new (Transaction Identifier) node is created first before the new entity is connected to it.
+If found, the entity represented in the message (e.g. transaction information or FX detail) is created as a node then connected to the (Transaction Identifier) node, otherwise the new (Transaction Identifier) node is created first before the new entity is connected to it.
+Also any other node creation and connections between them is performed in this.

-In the next phase, it determines the valid action it can perform based on the current representation of states.
+In the next phase, it determines the next valid action it can perform based on the current representation of the nodes and its relationships.
+The dynamic behavior will vary depends on its current state and the business requirements.
+During this phase an outbound message is created and routed to a ` Event Sink ` as needed.

+In essence, the event processing is emulating a FSM and the simulation is necessary due to the fact that each input message/event does not correlate to a single discrete state.
+The 'pseudo' state can only be 'derived' from various sources, then it can be used to determine the next 'transition'.

+The 'pseudo' state derivation model supports out-of-order message processing by default in that all input events are captured in graph first on which the 'transition' decision is based.

+the determination of

 #### Event dispatch

+The detail design

 The ***transaction identifier*** centric model means that when the messages arrive the first thing it determines is the identifier.